 If you managed to find this site, you must like Soay Sheep.
 Good.
 So do I, and so does my husband Steve, the head shepherd here at Saltmarsh Ranch.
-It is almost lambing time, which means those of us who are hopelessly addicted to these little creatures have much more to talk about than our non-Soay friends will tolerate.
+No matter what time of year, those of us who are hopelessly addicted to these little creatures have much more to talk about than our non-Soay friends will tolerate.

 As the chief observer of all things Soay on our farm (that just means I don’t do the heavy lifting like building fences and shelters), I have filled my head with a lot of practical knowledge about the actual care and feeding of Soay.
-The time has come to share what I have learned with other people so I can reassign these brain cells to new tasks, Soay-related and otherwise.
+And since I come from a family that specializes in Prairie Stories (as in, like the prairie, our stories just go on and on and on – thank you, Kat), I cannot help myself – I want to share what I have learned with other people.

 Priscilla Weaver